PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 <span class="notes">**Note:** ConnMan does not support password encryption.</span>

-### Connecting to a network using service conflagration (provisioning) files
+### Connecting to a network using service configuration (provisioning) files

-For advanced configuration, use a provision file (of type `.config`).
+For advanced configuration, use a provisioning file (with extension `.config`).
 Configurations include secured wireless access points that need complex authentication (such as WPA2 Enterprise), static IPs and so on.
 Each provisioning file can be used for multiple services at once.

 For more information, refer to the [SysTutorials site](https://www.systutorials.com/docs/linux/man/5-connman.conf/).